0nix/ggj21/twine/evidence_questioning.md

 "Do we have the list of tenants on file, Agent?"
 Sergeant Bayer asks.
 You produce the list of tenants in Hassel's building.
 The apartment number and description match citizen Laurie Weiss.

 "She seemed to have a connection with Nadine Leitzka.
-I believe this would require a cursory inquiry on her character and information, but nothing more."
+I believe this would require at least a cursory inquiry on her character and information, but nothing more."
 Sergeant Bayer says, in that kind of tone that says that the conversation should move on.

 The Lieutenant disagreed.
 "Oh, Bayer.
 Bayer.
 I don't think that is necessary."